pebgroup/Global-plant-diversity/README.md

 19_sem_results_further_analysis.R  | Loads the final SEM, spatial autocorrelation analysis, figures and maps

 [1] APG IV.
 An update of the Angiosperm Phylogeny Group classification for the orders and families of flowering plants: APG IV.
 Botanical Journal of the Linnean Society, 2016, 181, 1–20.

-### Reproducibility and completeness
-Please note that for the sake of reproducibility, we include *all* scripts.
-That includes also scripts processing large primary data files which are not included in the supplement for size reasons (i.e. CRU TS, wordclim, soil).
-The processed data are included however.
-To repeat these steps, the necessary data can be obtained as free downloads (link in description part).

 ## Data
-Primary data are files obtained online / from collaborators.
-Processed data are files which are produced during the analysis steps and stored to shorten execution time for later analysis steps and to keep work space small.
+Primary data includes files obtained online / from collaborators.
+Processed data are files which are produced during the analysis steps and stored to shorten execution time for following analysis steps.

-Large data files that can be freely accessed online (i.e. CRU TS, WordClim) are not part of the supplement but listed with version number and information how to obtain them.
+Data set in the process of publication and therefore not provided as raw data:
+_checklist_distribution.txt_

 ### Primary data